logo

 Overview of PESEL Number

-If you’re a foreigner who is thinking of settling in Poland, the PESEL is just one of the documents you will require in order to remain in Poland for more than a few months regardless of whether you are a resident of the EU resident or not.
+If you’re a foreigner who is thinking of settling in Poland, the PESEL is just one of the documents you will require in order to remain in Poland for more than a few months regardless of whether you are a resident of the European Union or not.
+Polish citizens are issued a number called PESEL, which stands for “Universal Electronic System for Registration of the Population.”
+It begins with your birthdate and is used for standard identification purposes.

 In this article, we will be going to discuss in brief about the process of getting the PESEL number and the various document required to do the same.
 So, without any further ado, let’s dive into it.